Playback speed:

 We beheld his glory

 – This is a new proof of what he was affirming – “that the word of God became man.”
 The first was, that they had seen him as a man.
-He now adds that they had seen him in his proper glory “as God and man united in one person,” constituting him the unequalled Son of the Father.
-There is no doubt that there is reference here to the transfiguration on the holy mount.
+He now adds that they had seen him in his proper glory “as God and man united in one person,” constituting him the unequaled Son of the Father.
+There is no doubt that there is a reference here to the transfiguration on the holy mount.
 See Mat 17:1-9.
-To this same evidence Peter also appeals, 2 Pe 1:16-18.
-John was one of the witnesses of that scene, and hence he says, “we beheld his glory,” Mark 9:2.
-The word “glory” here means majesty, dignity, splendor.
+To this same evidence, Peter also appeals, 2 Pe 1:16-18.
+John was one of the witnesses of that scene, and hence he says, “We beheld his glory,” Mark 9:2.
+The word “glory” here means majesty, dignity, and splendor.

 The glory as of the only-begotten of the Father – The dignity which was appropriate to the only-begotten Son of God; such glory or splendor as could belong to no other. and as properly expressed his rank and character.
 This glory was seen eminently on the mount of transfiguration.
-It was also seen in his miracles, his doctrine, his resurrection, his ascension; all of which were such as to illustrate the perfections, and manifest the glory that belongs only to the Son of God.
+It was also seen in his miracles, his doctrine, his resurrection, and his ascension, all of which were such to illustrate the perfections and manifest the glory that belongs only to the Son of God.

-1. As he was eminently the Son of God, sustaining a special relation to Him in His divine nature, exalted above all human beings and angels, and thus worthy to be called, by way of eminence, His only Son.
-Saints are called His “sons” or children, because they are born of His Spirit, or are like Him; but the Lord Jesus is exalted far above all, and deserves eminently to be called His only-begotten Son.
+1. He was eminently the Son of God, sustaining a special relation to Him in His divine nature, exalted above all human beings and angels, and thus worthy to be called, by way of eminence, His only Son.
+Saints are called His “sons” or children because they are born of His Spirit or are like Him, but the Lord Jesus is exalted far above all and deserves eminently to be called His only-begotten Son.

 2. He was especially dear to God, and therefore this appellation, implying tender affection, is bestowed upon him.

 Full of grace and truth – The word “full” here refers to the “Word made flesh,” which is declared to be full of grace and truth.
-The word “grace” means “favors,” gifts, acts of beneficence.
-He was kind, merciful, gracious, doing good to all, and seeking man’s welfare by great sacrifices and love; so much so, that it might be said to be characteristic of him, or he “abounded” in favors to mankind.
+The word “grace” means “favors,” gifts, and acts of beneficence.
+He was kind, merciful, gracious, doing good to all, and seeking man’s welfare by great sacrifices and love, so much so that it might be said to be characteristic of him, or he “abounded” in favor to mankind.
 He was also “full of truth.”
 He declared the truth.
 In him was no falsehood.
-He was not like the false prophets and false Messiahs, who were wholly impostors; nor was he like the emblems and shadows of the old dispensation, which were only types of the true; but he was truth itself.
-He represented things as they are, and thus became the “truth” as well as “the way and the life.”
+He was not like the false prophets and false Messiahs, who were wholly impostors, nor was he like the emblems and shadows of the old dispensation, which were only types of the true, but he was truth itself.
+He represented things as they are and thus became the “truth” and “the way and the life.”

 ESWORD BIBLE SOFTWARE FREE DOWNLOADS